CesarNoboru/agero-coding-test/README.md

 ### builder

-Script used by the terraform Lambda module to automate the deployment package creation.
+Script used by the terraform Lambda module and update-code script to automate the deployment package creation.
 It uses virtualenv to install the requisites mentioned in reqs.txt, moves all dependencies and code to a unique directory to be used by terraform data archive_file.

 ### update-code